Sängerbote: A German-American literary outlet

 The Sängerbote, a hardbound five-year compilation of a German Lutheran music and literary quarterly published in St. Louis, was a heavily used and prized possession of the Mueller family in Freedom Township, Minnesota.
 Rev. Ernst (Opa) Mueller, his sister Dora, their mother Adelheid (Frau Erica), and their cousin Friedrich Knief contributed 55 works to the publication — seven essays and the rest poetry.

-This posting, drawn from that 700-page heirloom book, includes photocopies of the original pages, transcriptions from the old-style German type, and English translations of those Mueller contributions.
+This posting, drawn from that 700-page heirloom book, includes photocopies of the original pages, transcriptions of the old-style German type, and English translations for each of those Mueller contributions.

 An update: Adelheid Mueller Nickel, Opa’s daughter, inherited the Sängerbote and continued to read and annotate the Mueller contributions.
 Twenty-five years after her death, the Sängerbote was discovered among her stored personal effects.
 The Mueller material was translated and installed on the web, but the book itself was in dire need of repair, shabby after 100 years of enthusiastic use.